kubernetes/minikube/README.md

 This flag is repeated, so you can pass it several times with several different values to set multiple options.

-This flag takes a string of the form `component.key=value`, where `component` is one of the strings from the above list, `key` is a value on the configuration struct and `value` is the value to set.
+This flag takes a string of the form `component.key=value`, where `component` is one of the strings from the list below, `key` is a value on the configuration struct and `value` is the value to set.

 Valid `key`s can be found by examining the documentation for the Kubernetes `componentconfigs` for each component.